 RED RIVER ENTERTAINMENT US CD RELEASE DETAILS

-Following rave reviews in the UK, Hugh Cornwell’s new studio album TOTEM & TABOO is set to be released in the US on June 25th, via Red River Entertainment and through Red/SONY Distribution.
+Following rave reviews in the UK, Hugh Cornwell’s latest studio album TOTEM & TABOO was released in the US in June 2013, via Red River Entertainment and through Red/SONY Distribution.
 Recorded at Electrical Audio Studios in Chicago, the album was engineered and mixed by the legendary Steve Albini.

-PRE-ORDER the US release (Digital, CD with slipcase, autographed CD or Limited Edition Autographed Vinyl & CD).
-The pre-order includes the immediate download of 1 track in your choice of high-quality MP3, FLAC or other formats.
+Order the US release (Digital, CD with slipcase, autographed CD or Limited Edition Autographed Vinyl & CD).

 "His gnarliest record in over 30 years....Hugh and Steve: a marriage madeinblack."
 MOJO

 “Thanks to a gloriously raw and vibrant sound, courtesy of the ever reliable Steve Albini, Cornwell’s endearingly sardonic observations on freedom, consumerism and Madonna Louise Ciccone crackle with energy.
 He sounds more engaged and intense than he has in years.It ends with the menacing sprawl of In The Dead Of Night Cornwell’s finest and most unashamedly epic moment since the Punk Era” Classic Rock

 Listen to 'In the Dead of Night' in Rolling Stone

 Music & Lyrics: Hugh Cornwell

 Hugh Cornwell: Electric Guitars & Vocals

 Steve Fishman: Bass Guitar & Backing Vocals - Keyboards on "In The Dead of Night"